 His truth.
 These are means for forming a sect, composed of those who are agreed on the points laid down as grounds of union.
 It is never the unity of the Church of God; it will be an orthodox sect, if they are agreed on fundamental points, yet always a sect, even if it should take in a greater part of a nation, because it is a body formed on the agreement to which men have come on certain truths; but it is not the unity of the Church of God.
-In a confession of faith there is no question of bearing with individuals who are ignorant on certain points, nor of acknowledging together that one is lacking as to the knowledge thereof nor of enlightening those who are so; but of declaring the truth one possesses, that *others* may, by agreeing with that declaration, join themselves to such as have adopted it as a ground of union.
+In a confession of faith there is no question of bearing with individuals who are ignorant on certain points, nor of acknowledging together that one is lacking as to the knowledge thereof, nor of enlightening those who are so; but of declaring the truth one possesses, that *others* may, by agreeing with that declaration, join themselves to such as have adopted it as a ground of union.
 That all may adopt it, the profession of the truth must be reduced to the measure of ignorance of all those who come in, if they are sincere in that profession; but that is not bearing with others, but persons, as I have said, who dispose of the truth of God by a human compromise.
 Is that the unity of the Spirit?

 And, again, pay attention to this.
 If I know the truth and make a concession so as to unite myself to others in a common profession, my concession is just simply yielding the truth to him who will not have it.
-If I, with others, make concessions because we only have opinions and are ignorant of the truth, or have no certainty as to it, what a monstrous pretension to lay down, in that state of ignorance, a rule to be imposed on others as a ground of the unity of the Church, under penalty of not forming part of it I I may be told, But, instead of this, you impose your views, as being sure of the truth.
+If I, with others, make concessions because we only have opinions and are ignorant of the truth, or have no certainty as to it, what a monstrous pretension to lay down, in that state of ignorance, a rule to be imposed on others as a ground of the unity of the Church, under penalty of not forming part of it!
+I may be told, But, instead of this, you impose your views, as being sure of the truth.
 Not at all; because I believe in a unity which already exists, the unity of the body of Christ, of which every Christian forms part; whereas you establish union on views on which you have come to an agreement.
 You will tell me, You are indifferent then as to the truth.
 No; but you have used improper means to guard it, by imposing the profession of a part of the truth as a basis of unity.
-Some Christians in Paris, already in the truth, as I suppose&#8212;these brethren in Paris are gathered on the ground of the unity of the body of Christ.
+Some Christians in Paris, already in the truth, as I suppose -- these brethren in Paris are gathered on the ground of the unity of the body of Christ.
 By the power of the Holy Ghost and by discipline the body is guardian of the truth as of holiness.
 If any one upholds error and we have been unable to make him give up that error, he is not received or he is excluded.
 It is a duty towards Christ, Head of the

 {237}